 There is an exception to the rule requiring a means test if your debts are primarily related to a business.
 The means test only applies when the majority of debts are consumer based.
 The Bankruptcy Code defines consumer debt as “debt incurred by an individual primarily for a personal, family, or household purpose.”
 See 11 U.S.C. § 101(8).
 If your debts are primarily commercial in nature, you may be exempt from the means test referenced above.
 When some of the business debt can potentially be identified as consumer debt, a debtor may need to be able to provide evidence that the obligation was incurred for commercial purposes.
 The courts, the Justice Department, and Chapter 7 bankruptcy trustees look closely at debts classified as business or non-consumer debt.
 If you have a business loan from a bank or an auto loan on a commercial vehicle this may be obvious.
 If you have incurred credit card debt on behalf of the business, this may require further review.

 If you are struggling as a result of debts, you may be able to discharge or terminate these debts without a repayment plan through Chapter 7 bankruptcy.
-If you are considering filing for bankruptcy in Massachusetts and wish to speak an experienced bankruptcy attorney, please contact my office at 617-431-8071 to schedule a consultation.
+If you are considering filing for bankruptcy in Massachusetts and wish to speak to an experienced bankruptcy attorney, please contact us at 617-431-8071 to schedule a consultation.

 DEBT RELIEF AGENCY – THE LAW OFFICES OF JAMES BENJAMIN IS A FEDERALLY RECOGNIZED DEBT RELIEF AGENCY THAT OFFERS LEGAL REPRESENTATION UNDER THE UNITED STATES BANKRUPTCY CODE.